CESP-ExpHer/Tutorial_Genes_Human_Assembly_Liftover/README.md

 - Ensure that the hg19 to hg38 chain file is present in the project directory.
 - Verify that the required R packages are installed before running the script.

-# Tutorial for Liftover Genes Positions (from hg38 to hg19)
+# Tutorial for Liftover of Genes Positions (from hg38 to hg19)
 Just simply use the exact previous procedure, but this time use *"hg38ToHg19.over.chain"* chain file (available in the [0_files](/0_files) folder) and switch the variable names *"hg19"* and *"hg38"* in the script.